forstertim/insidapy/README.md

 ==============
 The simulator includes several options to generate data:

-* **univariate**: With this module, a variety of univariate functions can be generated.
+* **Univariate**: Data for some univariate functions can be generated.
 By choosing one of the examples in the univariate class, the method automatically generates the ground truth and noisy data according to the user's input.
 Currently, the following functions to generate noisy data are implemented:
     * *`sin`* (default): Sinusoidal function $y=\sin(x)$.
     * *`logistic`*: Logistic function $y=1/(1+\exp(x))$.

-* **multivariate**: With this module, functions can be generated that have two or more variables.
+* **Multivariate**: Data for some multivariate functions can be generated.
 By choosing one of the examples in the multivariate class, the method automatically generates the ground truth and noisy data according to the user's input.
 Currently, the following functions to generate noisy data are implemented:
     * *`rosenbrock`* (default): The Rosenbrock function is simulated.
 Useful for optimization benchmarking.
 The function takes the following form: $f(x,y)=(a-x)^{2}+b(y-x^{2})^{2}$.
 This function was included in this module after using it in the work of [Forster et al. (2023a)](#references).

 * **ODE**: The available classes are `batch`, `fedbatch`, and `custom_ode`.
 All of them implement an ODE solver for different case studies.
 Some examples of the implemented case studies are the following (the currently implemted examples are visible by loading the class (`batch` or `fedbatch`) and using the `show_implemented_examples()` function)

     * **`batch`**:
-        * *`fermentation1`* (default): Batch fermentation process with three species based on the work of [Turton et al. (2018)](#references) and used in [Forster et al. (2023b)](#references).
+        * *`batch1`* (default): Batch fermentation process with three species based on the work of [Turton et al. (2018)](#references) and used in [Forster et al. (2023b)](#references).
-        * *`fermentation2`*: Batch fermentation process with four species based on the work of [Del Rio‐Chanona et al. (2019)](#references).
+        * *`batch2`*: Batch fermentation process with four species based on the work of [Del Rio‐Chanona et al. (2019)](#references).
-        * `michaelismenten1`: Michaelis-Menten kinetics and four species.
+        * *`batch3`*: Michaelis-Menten kinetics and four species.
 Example was adapted from [Wong et al. (2023)](#references)
-        * *`chemX`*: Several examples (X={1,2,...}) for chemical reactions or reaction networks.
+        * *`batchX`*: Several examples (currently X={4,5}) for chemical reactions or reaction networks.
 Reference information is displayed upon loading the class and printing the information by using the `print_info()` function.
 Most examples were taken from [Floudas et al. (1999)](#references)

     * **`fedbatch`**:
         * *`fedbatch1`*: Example was taken from [Seborg et al. (2016)](#references)